 $ sudo init 6

-The init command is used with number 6 to reboot Ubuntu.
+The init command is used with the number 6 to reboot Ubuntu.

 What if you want to shut down your system?

-In such a case you will have to use ‘0’ instead of ‘6’ for shut down.
+In such a case you will have to use ‘0’ instead of ‘6’ for the shutdown.